-- 18.1 Each party must promptly execute all documents and do all other things reasonably necessary or desirable give effect to the arrangements recorded in this Agreement. - 18.3 A party cannot assign or otherwise transfer its rights under this Agreement without the prior written consent of the other party.
-19. Dispute resolution 19.1 The Parties will deal with any dispute arising during the course of this Agreement as follows:
+18.1 Each party must promptly execute all documents and do all other things reasonably necessary or desirable give effect to the arrangements recorded in this Agreement.

+18.2 This Agreement may be executed in any number of counterparts.

+18.3 A party cannot assign or otherwise transfer its rights under this Agreement without the prior written consent of the other party.

+19.1 The Parties will deal with any dispute arising during the course of this Agreement as follows:

-(a) the party claiming that there is a dispute must notify the other party of the dispute; (b) the parties will use reasonable endeavours to resolve the dispute by direct negotiation;
+(a) the party claiming that there is a dispute must notify the other party of the dispute;

+(b) the parties will use reasonable endeavours to resolve the dispute by direct negotiation;

-- - the parties must allow 28 days from notification of the dispute to reach a resolution or to agree to refer the dispute to mediation in accordance with, and subject to, The Institute of Arbitrators and Mediators Australia Mediation Rules or some other form of alternative dispute resolution procedure agreed to inwriting by the Parties; and - (d) in the event that:
+- - the parties must allow 28 days from notification of the dispute to reach a resolution or to agree to refer (c) the dispute to mediation in accordance with, and subject to, The Institute of Arbitrators and Mediators Australia Mediation Rules or some other form of alternative dispute resolution procedure agreed to in writing by the Parties; and